Let users change their photo and profile information

 Update profile editing

-From the Admin console Home page, go to Directory Directory settings.
+From the Admin console Home page, go to Menu Directory Directory settings.

 - Click Profile editing.

-- user-modified names and nicknames are deleted, and reverted to the administrator-set names.
+If you uncheck Name, user-modified names and nicknames are deleted, and names are reverted to the administrator-set names.

 If you uncheck Photo, a warning dialog appears to show that user profile and cover photos will be archived.
 The actual photos that were used aren't deleted.
-They are preserved in the user's Photos Archive, but they are no longer used as their profile or cover photo.
+They're preserved in the user's Photos Archive, but they're no longer used as their profile or cover photo.

-The checkbox has no effect on the low-resolution photo set in Gmail.
+This setting has no effect on the low-resolution photo set in Gmail, which users can always change.

-Note: If a user enters a birthday indicating they are too young, their account may be disabled.
+Note: If a user enters a birthday indicating they're too young, their account may be disabled.

 Check Work location to allow users to change their work location.
 Users can edit their desk location in Calendar settings.
 For more information, see Set up room booking suggestions.